 Remember: It took a long time to create this clutter, it will most likely take some time to clear it.
 Usually, it doesn't take as long as it did to create the clutter if you plan on working through the room on a weekly basis.

 Be strong, stay positive, look at the progress you made, not the incomplete tasks.
-Taking before and after pictures of the tasks would give them a victory that will motivate them to do more.
+Taking before and after pictures of the room would give them a victory that will motivate them to do more.

 - Happy with themselves and others.